Recently Visited Pages

 An employee who is taking FMLA leave must "substitute" (run concurrently) all accrued paid sick time, personal time, and vacation time prior to being eligible for unpaid leave.

 The College will determine the amount of leave available under this policy for an eligible employee by using a "rolling" 12 month period.

 |Pr-558.2.04||Notice Requirements of Employees

-Employees must provide to their Supervisor and to Human Resources as much notice as practicable based on the circumstances requiring the leave.
-The Supervisor must consult Human Resources as soon as there is knowledge an employee needs to be off work in an unpaid status.
+Employees must provide to their supervisor and to Human Resources as much notice as practicable based on the circumstances requiring the leave.
+Employees generally must request leave 30 days in advance when the need for leave is foreseeable.
+The supervisor must consult Human Resources as soon as there is knowledge an employee needs to be off work in an unpaid status.

 Medical certification by an applicable health care provider is required for all leaves with the exception of leave for childbirth.
 The Department of Labor's "Certification of Health Care Provider" form is available for review on the college Intranet and in the Human Resources Department.
 A copy is provided to any employee as needed.